Vegas casinos face threat of 1st worker strike in 3 decades

 The union said it is asking for training on new skills and job opportunities as the companies adopt technology that can displace employees.
 It also wants contract language that would protect workers if properties are sold.

-The labor organization, the largest in Nevada, also has proposed MGM and Caesars conduct a jointly funded independent study to analyze the workload of housekeepers.
+The labor organization, the largest in Nevada, also has proposed to MGM and Caesars an independent study paid jointly with the union to analyze the workload of housekeepers.

 The union has argued that hotel rooms have changed significantly, with new furniture and other amenities, since 2002, when the last workload study was conducted.